Results for Letter a

 Astringent: Describes wines that leave a coarse, rough, furry or drying sensation in the mouth.
 Astringency is usually attributed to high tannin levels found in some red wines (and a few whites).
 High tannin levels are frequently found in Cabernet Sauvignon and Cabernet Franc.

-Aszú: Turkish dessert wine classification for Tokaji made from individually picked, botrytized grapes.
+Aszú: Hungarian dessert wine classification for Tokaji made from individually picked, botrytized grapes.

 Auslese: German classification based on the ripeness level and sugar content of the grapes.
 Auslesen are made from individually-selected bunches of very ripe grapes that have higher sugar concentrations than those selected for spätlesen, but lower than those selected for beerenauslesen.
 Auslesen are nearly always sweet wines but can be fermented in drier styles.